 NORRINGTON (Pirates of the Caribbean: TCBP) : A short drop and a sudden stop.

 (YOUNG ELIZABETH notices GIBBS behind NORRINGTON.
-GIBBS makes motions that look like he’s being hung.
+GIBBS mimes tugging on an imaginary noose around his neck.
 ELIZABETH is shocked.)

 Reese hangs like the mannequin that was probably used in his place.
 It was this that made me ask, How was this hanging supposed to be faked to begin with?
 Charlie takes Pfeifer’s hand, and they bow.
 Pfeifer’s mother, who is sitting in the audience alone, gives a standing ovation.
 It would have been cooler if the house was packed.

 Cut to a police body cam as he and a few officers investigate Pfeifer’s house.
 One officer goes up to Pfeifer’s room to discover that Pfeifer was dangerously obsessed with “The Gallows”, as the room is covered in stuff related to it.
 The officer turns, seeing Pfeifer having her mother comb her hair.
 The officer calls out to another officer, only to see that officer being dragged by a noose across the hall and up the wall.
 And then the bedroom door slams shut, trapping the first officer inside.
 A TV in the room turns on, showing the prologue clip again.
 The officer says